Endometrial scratching - also known as nidation curettage - supports the embryo during implantation

-Cleary chemical messengers are released due to these mild irritations, which promote nidation.
-Metaphorically speaking, a seed has more chance of growing if it is planted in a slight groove in the ground and doesn’t just land on unprepared soil.
+Think of it like a seed; seeds have more chance of growing if planted in a slight groove in the ground, rather than just landing on unprepared soil.

 The best time to undergo a nidation curettage is in the first half cycle for an assisted reproductive technologies attempt (the effect lasts for two months – so when the IVF is not carried out straight away in the next cycle, it is also not a problem).

-The procedure is particularly effective after an unsuccessful IVF with unsuccessful implantation.
+The procedure is particularly effective after an unsuccessful implantation.
 It can however also be carried out before the first IVF attempt.

 It makes good sense to combine the nidation curettage in the cycle prior to IVF with a nidation rinse, in particular in the cases of unsuccessful prior attempts.